simeononsecurity/simeononsecurity.ch/content/guides/windows-gvlks-enhanced-performance/index.en.md

 ### Installation Steps

 1. **Open an Administrative Command Prompt:** Right-click on the "Start" button and select "Windows Terminal (Admin)" or "Command Prompt (Admin)."
-If you are using Windows 11 or Windows 10, you can search for "Command Prompt," right-click on it, and choose "Run as administrator."
+If you're using Windows 11 or Windows 10, you can search for "Command Prompt," right-click on it, and choose "Run as administrator."

 2. **Locate the Appropriate Product Key (GVLK):** Find the GVLK for your Windows or Windows Server version and edition from the following list: